Rule #1- No Whiners!

 - Sportsmanship ALWAYS comes first.
 Throwing the ball at your opponents with the full force of your existence when a simple tap or tag would have sufficed will not be tolerated and may be grounds for immediate ejection from the game.

-- Runners must be hit ABOVE the knees and BELOW the neck.
+- Runners must be hit BELOW the neck.
 ABOVE THE KNEE RULE HAS BEEN TAKEN OUT FOR 2018!

 - Intentional Head Shots: Intentional head shots will result in immediate ejection, if not, worse.